brettz9/filebrowser-electron/README.md

 ## To-dos

-1. Clicking column headers (or column checkboxes?) after expanding is causing a crash; add tests for currently ignored branches if working again
 1. Allow icons to be draggable (Sort by None, Sort by Grid) or Sort by Metadata: Name, Kind, Date Last Opened, Date Added, Date Modified, Date Created, Size, Tags)

 1. Ideally would allow separate desktops, windows and tabs, with menu bar